 Third Party Software

-New users should note that if you are installing the software at an institution that already has the required third party packages (e.g. Swinburne, ATNF Epping and Parkes), then you can skip this section.
+New users should note that if you are installing PSRCHIVE at a facility that already has the required third party packages, then you can skip this section.

 If PSRCHIVE is not finding a package that is installed on your system, please see the Package Detection notes.